google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 ### XSS is easy to introduce

 DOM XSS occurs when one of injection sinks in DOM or other browser APIs is called with user-controlled data.
-For example:
+For example, consider this snippet that intends to load a stylesheet for a given UI template the application uses:

 ```js
 const templateId = location.hash.match(/tplid=([^;&]*)/)[1];